Florentino-Ding/poetry_geneator/README.md

 It's such a basic model and have a lot of room for improvement.
 If you have any suggestions, please contact me so that I can learn from you and make it better.

-If you're also learning dl or think it's interesting, please give a star and here is my next project - a English to Spanish translator using Encoder-Decoder and Attention model, Github:
+If you're also learning dl or think it's interesting, please give a star and here is my next project - a English to Spanish translator using Encoder-Decoder and Attention model, at https://github.com/Ariza-Ding/English-Spanish-translator

 # How to use